isomerpages/sportsg-corp/_support/Support for Sport Businesses/New Grant Scheme For Leagues and Competitions.md

 <p><strong><u>Register your Interest</u></strong>
 </p>
 <p>Please register your interest by emailing us your name, company, contact
-information to the grant email.</p>
+information and Sport to the grant email.</p>